valderman/selda/README.md

 populate' :: SeldaT IO ()
 populate' = do
   insert_ people'
-    [ "Link"      :*: 125 :*: Just "horse"
+    [ def :*: "Link"      :*: 125 :*: Just "horse"
-    , "Velvet"    :*: 19  :*: Nothing
+    , def :*: "Velvet"    :*: 19  :*: Nothing
-    , "Kobayashi" :*: 23  :*: Just "dragon"
+    , def :*: "Kobayashi" :*: 23  :*: Just "dragon"
-    , "Miyu"      :*: 10  :*: Nothing
+    , def :*: "Miyu"      :*: 10  :*: Nothing
     ]
 ```

-Note that the tuple list passed to `insert_` is the same as for the previous
+Note the use of the `def` value for the `id` field.
+This indicates that the
-example, even though our new table has an additional field `id`.
+default value for the column should be used in lieu of any user-provided value.
 Since the `id` field is an auto-incrementing primary key, it will automatically
 be assigned a unique, increasing value.
 Thus, the resulting table would look like this: